aliaamin/foodtruck/proposal.md

 - All eligible food trucks will be presented as a table
 - Assign user friendly names to the columns, for example, Name, Location, Food, Availability and Zip codes

+*Acceptance Test*
+- *Given* the application is launched successfully *When* we click on the Table tab
+ *then* there will be a table containing food truck data with 8 columns (Name, FacilityType, Location, Status, Food, Availability, Zip.Codes, FoodType).

 ---

 #### Story 03.
 Able to search or filter on the Table